-- AI helps increase the testing coverage especially for complex business areas, specifically when the companies do not have the time and resources to execute exhaustive testing and detect areas within the application that requires attention.
+- AI helps increase the testing coverage, especially for complex business areas, specifically when the companies do not have the time and resources to execute exhaustive testing and detect areas within the application that requires attention.

-- AI eliminates guesswork.
+- AI eliminates the guesswork.
 Software engineers can get an idea of what needs to be changed since it can detect defects in the software application and provide them with complete information on where testing is needed and where there is a need for change.

-- Through machine learning, AI helps to generate test data where testers can feed the data into an AI machine allowing it to perform various tests at every stage without the need for manual testing hence improving reliability and security of the software.
+- Through machine learning, AI helps to generate test data where testers can feed the data into an AI machine allowing it to perform various tests at every stage without the need for manual testing hence improving the reliability and security of the software.

 Benefits of Testing in AI

 - Improved accuracy – even the most meticulous tester is bound to make mistakes while carrying out monotonous manual testing.
-This is where automated testing helps by performing the same steps accurately every time they are executed and never miss out on recording detailed results.
+This is where automated testing helps by performing the same steps accurately every time they are executed and never missing out on recording detailed results.
 Testers freed from repetitive manual tests have more time to create new automated software tests and deal with sophisticated features.

 - Going beyond the limitations of manual testing.

-- Helps both developers and testers – shared automated tests can be used by developers to catch problems quickly before sending to QA.
+- Helps both developers and testers – shared automated tests can be used by developers to catch problems quickly before sending them to QA.
 Tests can run automatically whenever source code changes are checked in and notify the team or the developer if they fail.
 Features like these save developers time and increase their confidence.

 - Increase in overall test coverage – with automated testing, one can increase the overall depth and scope of tests resulting in overall improvement of software quality.
-Automated software testing can investigate memory and file contents, internal program states and data tables in order to determine if the software is behaving as it is expected to.
+Automated software testing can investigate memory and file contents, internal program states, and data tables in order to determine if the software is behaving as it is expected to.
 All in all, test automation can execute 1000+ different test cases in every test run providing coverage that is not possible with manual tests.

 - Saved Time & Money (Faster time to Market) – with software tests being repeated every time source code is modified, manually repeating those tests can be not only time-consuming but extremely costly.
 In contrast, once created – automated tests can be executed again and again, with zero additional cost at a much faster pace.
 Software testing timespan can be reduced from days to mere hours which translates directly into cost savings.